bwsw/sj-platform/SJDocs/source/SJ_Streaming.rst

 They can be of different types.
 The types of modules and streams in the pipeline determine the type of providers and services that are necessary in the particular case.

-The diagram of platform entities interconnections can be useful in selecting the necessary types of providers and services.
+The diagram for interconnections of the platform entities can be useful in selecting the types of providers and services.
 Please, visit the :ref:`Entities_Correlation` section for more information.

 Firstly, decide what types of modules will perform data transformation and processing in the pipeline.
 The determined module types will help to clarify which streams are required for them.